Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings: Results

 \subsection{Pairwise Training}

 To study the effect of different losses introduced in Section~\ref{sec:train}, we perform experiments with single-source augmented datasets and report ablation results per selected losses (Table~\ref{tab:pairwise_exp}).
-Interestingly, the inclusion of template loss itself enhances the performance of the representations, establishing the existence of salient semantic information stored in templates.
-The inclusion of pairwise loss further enhances performance, establishing that training the models to distinguish utterance-template pairs enables models to learn superior representations.
-Furthermore, we interpret pairwise loss to stimulate improvement in representation space (Section~\ref{sec:infer_res}).
+Interestingly, the inclusion of template loss itself enhances the performance of the representations, showing the importance of salient semantic information stored in templates.
+The inclusion of pairwise loss further enhances performance, showing that training the models to distinguish utterance-template pairs enables models to learn superior representations.

 We emphasize how augmenting templates with plausible utterance values unlocks TaDSE training, as augmented synthetic data increases utterances per template.
 The extra utterance-template pairs assist in the learning of discrimination capability.
-Results in Table~\ref{tab:aug_exp} show that the performance gap between TaDSE and the baseline method appears invariably with higher-order augmentations.
+Results in Table~\ref{tab:aug_exp} show that the performance gap between TaDSE and the baseline method appears consistently with higher-order data augmentations.